 06 of 07

-If you have a large pantry, storing your appliances in the pantry will save you counter space.
-This is the perfect place for a stand mixer, slow cooker, or other large appliance.
-You could also store oversized or odd sized baking dishes on higher shelves in your pantry.Continue to 7 of 7 below.
+If you have a large pantry, storing your appliances in the pantry will save valuable counter space in the kitchen.
+This is the perfect place for a stand mixer, slow cooker, or other large appliances that you only use on occasion.
+You could also store oversized or oddly shaped baking dishes on higher shelves in your pantry.Continue to 7 of 7 below.

 07 of 07